• Home

 “I feel like our onboarding approach is so much more robust than it used to be,” she said, adding that “you have to give them all of the learnings of level one because they’re stepping in where the technology couldn’t solve.
 Maybe a customer has two or three issues that they need help with.
 Maybe it’s not as simple.”

-Her team's current efforts involve employing AI to document the competencies and duties expected of all Cisco staff, and to grasp how these will change with technological advancements, she stated.
-“My goal for Cisco and for the organization is to leverage AI to help people navigate AI, and just to have as much transparency as possible around how we see the world changing,”
+Currently, her team is focused on using AI to codify the skills and tasks required of every employee at Cisco, and understanding how that will shift as the technology evolves.
+“My goal for Cisco and for the organization is to leverage AI to help people navigate AI, and just to have as much transparency as possible around how we see the world changing,” she said.

 “I don’t know of anyone who would say that the role that they’re in today was exactly the same as a year ago.
 Our roles are constantly evolving,” she said, noting that most jobs were evolving long before AI put those shifts under a microscope.